James Maloney (rugby league): 2016

-In Round 1 of the 2016 NRL season, Maloney made his club debut for the Cronulla-Sutherland Sharks against the North Queensland Cowboys, playing at five-eighth and kicking 3 goals in the 20–14 loss at 1300SMILES Stadium.
+In Round 1 of the 2016 NRL season, Maloney made his club debut for Cronulla against the North Queensland Cowboys, playing at five-eighth and kicking three goals in the 20–14 loss at 1300SMILES Stadium.
 In Round 5 against the Wests Tigers, Maloney scored his first club try for the Sharks even as well kicking 7 goals in the 34–26 victory at Campbelltown Stadium.
 On 8 May 2016, Maloney played for Country Origin against City Origin, playing at five-eighth and scoring 2 tries in the 44–30 loss at Dubbo.
 Maloney's great form throughout the early rounds would land him a recall for New South Wales for the 2016 State of Origin series.
-In Game 2 at Suncorp Stadium, Maloney scored his first try in a Blues jersey in the series losing 26–16 defeat.
+In Game 2 at Suncorp Stadium, Maloney scored his first try in a Blues jersey in the series-losing 26–16 defeat.
 Maloney played in all 3 matches for Blues, scored 1 and kicked 3 goals in the 2–1 series loss.
-As the season went along, Maloney helped the Sharks charge into the Finals, aiming to break their 49-year premiership drought.
+As the season went along, Maloney helped the Sharks charge into the Finals, aiming to break their 50-year premiership drought.
 In the Sharks important Preliminary Finals match against the last year premiers the North Queensland Cowboys, Maloney had an exceptional match, scoring 2 tries and kicking 6 goals in the Sharks triumphant 32–20 win at Sydney Football Stadium, booking the Sharks a spot in the big decider into the next week.
 On 28 September 2016, Maloney was named as the Dally M five eighth of the year.
-On 2 October 2016, Maloney played at five-eighth in the Sharks 2016 NRL Grand Final against the Melbourne Storm, kicking 3 goals in the Sharks historical 14–12 victory, winning their first ever premiership since entering the competition in 1967.
-Maloney finished his successful 2016 NRL season with him playing in 25 matches, scoring 7 tries, kicking 94 goals and kicking 3 field goals, being the Sharks highest point scorer with 219 points.
-Two days after the massive victory, on 4 October 2016, Maloney was rewarded for his great year for the Sharks by being selected in Mal Meninga's Australian 24-man squad for the 2016 Four Nations.
+On 2 October 2016, Maloney played at five-eighth in the Sharks 2016 NRL Grand Final against the Melbourne Storm, kicking 3 goals in the Sharks historic 14–12 victory, winning their first ever premiership since entering the competition in 1967.
+Maloney finished his successful 2016 NRL season playing in 25 matches, scoring 7 tries, kicking 94 goals and kicking 3 field goals, being the Sharks highest point scorer with 219 points.
+Two days after the victory, on 4 October 2016, Maloney was rewarded for his great year for the Sharks by being selected in Mal Meninga's Australian 24-man squad for the 2016 Four Nations.
 On 28 October 2016, Maloney made his international debut for Australia against Scotland, playing at five-eighth, scoring 1 try and kicking 7 goals in the smashing 54–12 win at Craven Park in Hull.
-Maloney would only play in 2 matches in the tournament, with 1 try and 7 goals.
+Maloney only played in 2 matches in the tournament, with 1 try and 7 goals.